glowkeeper/PhDWorks/index.md

 | Internet of Things, Blockchain and Shared Economy Applications | 20th September, 2016 | [EUSPN 2016, DaMIS Workshop](http://143.225.211.50/damis/ "DaMIS"): International Workshop on Data Mining on IoT Systems, University of Surrey |
 | Blockchain Technology | 9th May, 2016 | Launch of the [Creative Technology Group](http://www.sussex.ac.uk/creativetechnology/) at the [University of Sussex](http://www.sussex.ac.uk/) |

+<p>&nbsp;</p>
-<p>[The presentation](https://github.com/glowkeeper/dApp-Development) given at the Wired Sussex Workshop - Introduction to Blockchain Application Development</p>
+[The presentation](https://github.com/glowkeeper/dApp-Development) given at the Wired Sussex Workshop - Introduction to Blockchain Application Development.

 _Introducing the Workshop at Wired Sussex_